earthlab/abc-classroom/docs/overview.rst

 The **abc-classroom** package is designed for course instructors who are developing / marking course material locally but using GitHub Classroom to distribute material to students and collect submitted materials from students.

-**abc-classroom** is implemented as a set of command-line scripts.
-Not all of the steps can be completed using **abc-classroom** - some steps require that you use the GitHub classroom web interface.

 General Workflow
 ================

+Here is the general workflow for each new course and for each new assignment.
+Not all of the steps can be completed using **abc-classroom** - some steps require that you use the GitHub classroom web interface (due to lack of API for GitHub classroom).

 **For each course:**